Eligibility for a Scholarship Grant: Independence and Dependence

-However, for consideration for institutional funds, such as grants and Columbia University loans, complete family and parental information is required on the CSS Profile application from both custodial and non-custodial parents.
+However, consideration for institutional funds, such as grants and Columbia University loans, requires complete family and parental information on the CSS Profile application from both custodial and non-custodial parents.
 If your parents have separate households (unmarried, separated, or divorced), you must provide complete financial information for both parental households on the application.

 In this era of scarce resources, our guiding policy is to assist students from the neediest families.
 Our institutional funds are distributed primarily to students with limited personal and family resources.
 Regardless of your age, marital status, or dependency status for tax purposes, our grant decision will be based on an analysis of your family’s financial strength.

 Decisions to exempt individual students from the requirement to provide information from both parents are made on an individual basis, and only in rare and extreme cases.
 If you wish to be considered for this exemption, please submit a written appeal to Ms. Yaa Dwamena, Assistant Director of Financial Aid, as early as possible, explaining the circumstances and requesting a waiver of the requirement.